deg4uss3r/postio/README.md

 - Bump code to be less messy after testing
 - Get user feedback :)

+## TODO
+- Use `failure` crate for failures
+  - Update all panics to fail nicer

 ## Licensing and Warnings
 I take no responsibly for getting your files stolen/deleted/hacked/cracked/etc. Also _please_ make sure you set up your AWS instance correctly or someone can run up the charges on your instance!
 Be smart, be secure!